lsblakk/pystar/docs/webapp.rst

-Part XX Create your Django App
+Part 2: Create your Django App
 =======================================

 Goal:  Configure and explore a basic Django "out of the box app".